 Cleaning tiled floors

-On to what is often hailed as the most artistic of flooring choices, tiled floors!
+Now onto what is often hailed as the most artistic of flooring choices, tiled floors!
 Tiles come in all shapes and sizes, and although they were traditionally made using stone or ceramic, modern technology has allowed the production of rubber or even glass tiles as well!
-As beautiful as tiled flooring can be, they all share a common default, and that is the fact that the small gaps between them, often filled with porous material such as grout, trap dirt.
+As beautiful as tiled flooring can be, they all share a common default: The small gaps between them, often filled with porous material such as grout, trap dirt.
 Here is our solution to save yourself some elbow grease when cleaning.

 - Soda crystals